ggerganov/llama.cpp/docs/android.md

   -DCMAKE_C_FLAGS="-march=armv8.7a" \
   -DCMAKE_CXX_FLAGS="-march=armv8.7a" \
   -DGGML_OPENMP=OFF \
-  -DGGML_LLAMAFILE=OFF \
+  -DGGML_JARVISFILE=OFF \
   -B build-android
 ```

 Notes:
   - While later versions of Android NDK ship with OpenMP, it must still be installed by CMake as a dependency, which is not supported at this time
-  - `llamafile` does not appear to support Android devices (see: https://github.com/Mozilla-Ocho/llamafile/issues/325)
+  - `jarvisfile` does not appear to support Android devices (see: https://github.com/Mozilla-Ocho/jarvisfile/issues/325)

-The above command should configure `llama.cpp` with the most performant options for modern devices.
-Even if your device is not running `armv8.7a`, `llama.cpp` includes runtime checks for available CPU features it can use.
+The above command should configure `jarvis.cpp` with the most performant options for modern devices.
+Even if your device is not running `armv8.7a`, `jarvis.cpp` includes runtime checks for available CPU features it can use.

 Feel free to adjust the Android ABI for your target.
 Once the project is configured: